madkins23/go-slog/bench/README.md

 * It will be necessary to move the `TestMain()` definition to a separate file, such as the [`bench/main_test.go`](main_test.go).
-* An addition listing of which handlers throw each warning will be added after the normal output:
+* An addition listing of which handlers throw each warning will be added after the normal output.

 ## Creators